 With our experienced fund formation team, Locke Lord regularly counsels clients on fund formation, fund administration, regulatory compliance (including securities law compliance and investment adviser issues) and all related issues.
 In addition to regulatory issues affecting all private funds, Locke Lord helps SBIC funds to navigate regulatory requirements applicable to SBICs.

 Our lawyers assist fund managers in the SBIC licensing process, including helping to “pre-screen” funds to determine whether they are a fit for the SBIC program, preparing the license application documents, guiding a fund through the licensing process, assisting with a fund’s business plan, and working with the SBA to process and approve the application.

 Limited Partner Investments

 In addition to our representation of fund sponsors, Locke Lord is frequently called upon by investors to represent them in connection with limited partner investments in SBIC funds.
 As a result of Locke Lord’s experience with SBICs and the SBIC regulatory environment, our SBIC team is well positioned to help limited partner investors have a greater understanding of SBIC-specific terms and recent market terms and trends, enabling limited partner investors to close their investments in SBIC funds efficiently.

 Distressed Transactions, Workouts and Dispute Resolution

-Locke Lord’s SBIC team includes members of our skilled Bankruptcy, Restructuring & Insolvency and Business Litigation & Dispute Resolution groups.
-Over the years, we have developed significant experience helping SBIC funds to find creative solutions to distressed situations of all types, including distressed acquisitions and dispositions, restructurings, workouts, insolvencies, and disputes among stakeholders.
+Locke Lord’s SBIC team includes members of our skilled Bankruptcy, Restructuring & Insolvency and Litigation groups.
+Over the years, we have developed significant experience helping SBIC funds to find creative solutions to distressed situations of all types, including distressed acquisitions and dispositions, restructurings, workouts, insolvencies and disputes among stakeholders.